Wilmer Flores Preview, Player Props: Giants vs. Braves

 Wilmer Flores At The Plate

-- He has gone deep in 16.5% of his games this season, and 5% of his plate appearances.
+- He has homered in 17.9% of his games this year, and 5.3% of his trips to the plate.

-- Flores has had at least one RBI in 29.7% of his games this season (27 of 91), with more than one RBI nine times (9.9%).
-He has also accounted for three or more of his team's runs in two contests.
+- Flores has picked up an RBI in 31.6% of his games this season, with more than one RBI in 11.6% of his games.
+He has also driven in three or more runs in two contests.

-- He has scored in 35 games this year (38.5%), including multiple runs in three games.
+- He has scored a run in 39 games this year, with multiple runs three times.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.